 In summary, notwithstanding broad copyright notices that may purport to prohibit any copying without written permission, copying for classroom use is a legitimate activity and a legal right under the fair use doctrine of 17 U.S.C. § 107.
 Moreover, where a teacher or librarian or other employee of a non-profit institution infringes a copyright with a good faith belief that the copying was a fair use, the Copyright Act requires courts to remit statutory damages if there is an infringement action.

-In cases where the fair use analysis weighs against using any particular item, the user should seek permission from the copyright holder.
+In cases where the fair use analysis taken as a whole weighs against using any particular item, the user should seek permission from the copyright holder.

 adopted from Common Academic Uses of Copyrighted Material.
 Syracuse University Library. http://copyright.syr.edu/